iProov/web/README.md

 })
 ```

-## Language Support
+### Language Support

 The iProov HTML5 application supports the customisation of languages through JSON configurations.
-An example configuration file can be [seen here](#).
 All language files have the same keys and only the values of those keys are what will be shown.
-You can download ALL current language files for reference [here](#)

-### Default Language
+#### Default Language
 The default language is set by looking at the device's language and then if a configuration for that language exists, that will be set as default.
 If a configuration file cannot be found then the default language is set to `en`.

-### Customisation
+#### Custom Language
 You can customise the language by supplying the `language` key with your iProov component.
 The keys value must be valid JSON and passed as a string.
 This is then converted and merged with the default language overriding any given keys.
-See below for [examples](#examples).
+See below for [language code examples](#language-code-examples).

-### Examples
+### Language Code Examples
 #### ES6 static JSON object
 ```javascript
 window.addEventListener("WebComponentsReady", event => {